Request for Proposals

 In this round, the IPV Initiative will consider proposals that:

 - Add IPV focused survey modules to existing studies.
 These are smaller grants that would fund the cost of adding IPV-focused survey modules to upcoming data collection rounds for existing studies.
-They are intended for research studies that are not already focused on IPV reduction, but nevertheless are likely to have notable impacts on IPV and related outcomes.
-For example, cash transfer programs or certain micro-finance programs that drastically change inter-household financial dynamics could also add to, or relieve, inter-household tension that can be a trigger for IPV.
-Programs targeting depression, alcohol use, family planning, and personal development could be examples of additional areas to explore.
+They are intended for research studies that are not already focused on IPV reduction, but nevertheless, are likely to have notable impacts on IPV and related outcomes.
+Programs targeting depression, alcohol use, family planning, intra-household bargaining, and personal development could be examples of areas to explore.
 We anticipate funding between 4 to 6 additions to planned survey rounds totaling between $25,000 and $50,000.

 - Add an IPV targeted treatment arm to an existing study.
 These are large grants that will support expanding a study by adding a treatment arm focused on reducing IPV to a randomized evaluation.
 Applicants can request funding for the costs of expanding the study sample and survey as well as the IPV focused intervention.
 Note that we have a slight preference for grants in the first two categories and only anticipate funding a large expansion to a study in the range of $250,000 or less if it is truly innovative or extraordinary.

-The IPV Initiative will only accept proposals from studies that employ a randomized design.
-We will not provide pilot or start-up funds, so at minimum the study should have already received an award notification from a primary funder before applying.
-All awardees are expected to coordinate with the IPV Initiative on the selection of survey modules and reporting of IPV-related results.
+The IPV initiative will only accept proposals from studies that employ a randomized design (with the exception of measurement-focused studies, see guidelines).
+We will not provide pilot or start-up funds, so at minimum, the study should have already received an award notification from a primary funder before applying.
+All awardees are expected to coordinate with the IPV initiative on the selection of survey modules and reporting of IPV-related results.
 Studies must also be willing to accommodate all best practices for ethical research of IPV (see here).
 We strongly encourage current and upcoming IPA projects and/or affiliated researchers to apply, though we will also consider proposals from outside sources.
-For a full list of eligibility criteria and terms and conditions, please see the Application Guidelines.
+For the full list of eligibility criteria and terms and conditions please see the Application Guidelines.

 How to Apply

-Applicants should submit their completed application and all supporting materials using this Formstack link prior to July 31, 2018.
+Applicants should submit their completed application and all supporting materials using this link prior to May 17th, 2019.